Project Management software and A.I. – how much help can you expect?

 • Some tasks vary a lot in how long they take, while others don’t.

 Trying to tell a computer about this is a total nightmare!
-Software doesn’t usually have fuzzy logic so it can’t cope with people who you would rather give certain jobs to, it has to be “Yes or no”, “Can they do this task or not?” – which is not how real life is.
+Traditional software doesn’t usually have fuzzy logic so it can’t cope with people who you would rather give certain jobs to, it has to be “Yes or no”, “Can they do this task or not?” – which is not how real life is.

-Opacity of computerised systems: If all you want to see / work on is two dimensional (e.g. projects over time) then Excel is fine, – for example a Gantt chart is a great 2-D view of one project – but if you want a solution to a three-dimensional problem (e.g. projects people and time) then you have to get dragged into some sort of database type software – you have to feed in what you know and press the button for an answer like “When will project A be finished?” – …but then the trouble is you can’t see what it’s doing, so if it does something stupid (which it will!) you won’t know….
+If all you want to see / work on is two dimensional (e.g. projects over time) then Excel is fine, – for example a Gantt chart is a great 2-D view of one project – but if you want a solution to a three-dimensional problem (e.g. projects people and time) then you have to get dragged into some sort of database type software – you have to feed in what you know and press the button for an answer like “When will project A be finished?” – …but then the trouble is you can’t see what it’s doing, so if it does something stupid (which it will!) you won’t know….

 Most PM software I have tried is either too complicated with a big barrier to entry, (and if some of your managers don’t know how to use it that’s always going to be a problem), or it’s very simplistic like Monday.com and doesn’t do the job, it just claims that it does.
 Or it’s a sub-tool like Trello or Excel that does one thing really well, so it’s not really project management software as such, but you can use it as part of your planning process.
-It’s this last approach that I prefer.
+It’s this last approach that I prefer. e.g. here’s what Trello looks like:

-So I recommend using project management software as a helper but not as the core of your project plan.
+So I recommend using both project management software and A.I. as a helper but not as the core of your project plan.
 For example, do you want the software to automatically correct things, in which case it will probably do things that are stupid, or do you want to be able to manually move things around?
 Personally I think it works best if the software just highlights a problem, say a clash of key resources, and you then move things around, while the software tells you whether there is still a problem or not.

 Conclusion

-• Don’t waste loads of time looking for software or spend lots of money buying software “that will run your projects for you”
+• Don’t waste loads of time looking for software, or spend lots of money buying software “that will run your projects for you”

 • You will still have to engage with project management and understand project management, because software can never do the real meat of it for you.